life4/textdistance/README.md

 python3 -m textdistance.benchmark
 ```

-Consequently textdistance show benchmarks results table for your system and save libraries priorities into [libraries.json](textdistance/libraries.json) file in textdistance's folder.
+TextDistance show benchmarks results table for your system and save libraries priorities into `libraries.json` file in TextDistance's folder.
 This file will be used by textdistance for calling fastest algorithm implementation.
+Default [libraries.json](textdistance/libraries.json) already included in package.

 ## Test